tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * PpW buys a full-size wrestling ring from Supron, the same one he bought for PPWF back in 2003.
 * PTW holds their [infamous lottery](@/o/ptw.md#the-lottery).
 This marketing stunt ultimately backfires, losing the organization money.
 Many of their talent, [fed up and conflicted](@/a/ptw-crisis.md) with the organization, [leave](@/a/ptw-exits.md).
+* As a result, PTW downscales heavily, both in roster size and ambitions, relocates to Kozłów.
+The Underground series loses its monthly routine.
 * After exiting PTW, a group of their former talent starts [Legacy of Wrestling](@/o/low.md).
-The group soon announces its first show to be held in December.
+The group soon announces its [first show](@/e/low/2024-12-01-low-1.md) to be held in December.
-* PTW downscales heavily, both in roster size and ambitions, relocates to Kozłów.
-The Underground series loses its monthly routine.
 {% end %}